In This Article

-The key to, from a cultural perspective, understand the US elections is the dimension Masculinity.
+The key to, from a cultural perspective, understanding the US elections is the dimension Masculinity.

 What is Masculinity?

 Masculinity has nothing to do with Gender!
-It determines the expected role of individuals within society.
-Roughly speaking, men provide income, women change diapers (very roughly speaking, but you get the idea).
+It determines the expected role of individuals within a society.
+Roughly speaking, men provide income, and women change diapers (very roughly speaking, but you get the idea).

 The same polarization holds true for the upcoming US election process.
 Fundamentally the US has a two-party system.
 Republicans and Democrats.
 And yes, I know, there’s the Independent.
 But basically the Independent can only snoop voters away from the Democrats.
 Not from the Republicans.